-When an employee leaves suddenly or unexpectedly, it may be an indication that trouble is on the horizon.
-It isn’t wise to simply write off the employee as a bad egg.
+When an employee quits suddenly, it may be an indication that trouble is on the horizon.

 Potential for Lawsuits